 S

 "S" designates files in which the application for a pension filed by a revolutionary war veteran was granted by the Pension Office of the War Department.
-The "S" designated "survivors" – veterans who lived long enough to qualify for a pension.
+The "S" designated "survivors" – i.e., veterans who lived long enough to qualify for a pension.

 R